5 Steps to Take Before Letting Your Hair Go Gray, Experts Say

 Consider cutting your hair.

-A shorter chop will also make the transition easier.
-Ikeda says, "Consider getting a major haircut or get mentally prepared to go through the stages of getting rid of colored parts of hair."
-Going gray takes less time on shorter hair.
-Think about getting a pixie, bob, or lob.
+A chop can also help make the transition easier because going gray takes less time on shorter hair.
+"Consider getting a major haircut or get mentally prepared to go through the stages of getting rid of colored parts of hair," Ikeda says.
+And a new haircut can also benefit the entire change, according to Turner.

 For more beauty advice delivered straight to your inbox, sign up for our daily newsletter.

 You don't just want your new gray hair to look great—you also want it to feel great.
 Ikeda recommends using "good moisturizing shampoo and conditioner to maintain good hair health" during the transition process.
-This is especially important, since gray hair is much coarser.
+This is especially important since gray hair is much coarser.

-You'll be saving money on visiting your hairstylist weekly, but you still need to make sure you're using the right products for your hair.
+At the same time, you'll also need to make sure you're using the right products for your hair.
 "Even gray hair can get discoloration," Reid warns.